pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

 Furthermore, developers may choose to decompose elements inside a stage into additional variables to avoid code 'typos'.
-For instance, to avoid one part of a pipeline referencing a field computed earlier in the pipeline but inadvertently misspelling this reference.
+For instance, to avoid one part of a pipeline incorrectly referencing a field computed earlier in the pipeline by inaccurately misspelling this reference.

 This book is not advocating a multi-variable approach over a single-variable approach when you define a pipeline.
 It is just highlighting two highly composable options.
 Ultimately it is a personal choice concerning which you find most comfortable and productive.
 Indeed, some developers will go a step further if they do not intend to transfer the prototyped pipeline to another programming language.
 They will factor out complex boilerplate parts of a pipeline into separate JavaScript functions.
 They can re-use each function from multiple places within the main JavaScript-based pipeline.